Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/README.md

 ### 5.2 Follow-Up Server

-The Follow-Up Server must be running before starting Customer or Candidate applications.
+The Follow-Up Server must be running before starting the Candidate application.
 It listens on port 1027 and handles authentication and notifications.

 ```bash
 cd jobs4u.followUpServer